TCGV/blog/_posts/2019-08-02-a-successful-deployment-model.md

 Then, as a fourth rule you should:
 > Set up and rely on automatic monitoring for early problem detection

-There are at least two lines of monitoring which are effective for closing the feedback loop in the deployment process: health monitoring and incident monitoring.
+There are at least two lines of monitoring which are effective for closing the feedback loop in the deployment process: health monitoring and error monitoring.

 **Health Monitoring**

 In this line of monitoring we are interested in assuring that our application is performing as expected.
 First we define a set of system and business metrics that adequately represents the application behaviors.
-Then we start tracking these metrics, triggering an alert whenever one of them falls outside of the expected operational range.
+Then we start tracking these metrics, triggering an alert whenever one of them falls outside of its expected operational range.

 A few examples of system metrics are:
 * Number of active database connections